 Q12: What orchestration capabilities does Puppet have?

-A: Puppet Bolt and Plans provide a workflow orchestration that can be used stand-alone, and in Puppet Enterprise with the PE orchestrator service, enabling API-driven orchestration.
+A: Bolt and Plans provide a workflow orchestration that can be used stand-alone, and in Puppet Enterprise with the PE orchestrator service, enabling API-driven orchestration.
 We can orchestrate this automation against anything, including SSH, native cloud APIs, Windows remote management and PE Task Management.
 To get started, we recommend giving our step-by-step Bolt lab a try.

 Q13: Can I get the status of the installation programmatically from Puppet?